devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 This script effectively demonstrates how to compute variance and standard deviation using NumPy in Python.
 These statistical measures are crucial for understanding the spread and dispersion of data points in a dataset.

-## 26) Write a Python program that performs correlation analysis between two variables using Pandas and Matplotlib to visualize the correlation.
+## <mark> 26) Write a Python program that performs correlation analysis between two variables using Pandas and Matplotlib to visualize the correlation. </mark>

 Certainly!
 Below is a Python program that demonstrates how to perform correlation analysis between two variables using the Pandas library.
 We will also use Matplotlib to visualize the correlation with a scatter plot and display the correlation coefficient.